Portman Road: History

 Following the club's change in ownership in April 2021, it was announced that improvements to Portman Road would begin that summer.
 These included the prospect of introducing safe standing sections and giant LED screens, improvements to concourse bars, removal of old Marcus Evans branding, as well as general cleanup and restoration work.
 In July 2021, it was also announced that East of England Co-Op would not be extending their sponsorship of the West Stand, thus the stand's name returned to simply the 'West Stand'.
-In August 2021, the Magnus Group was announced as the new sponsors of the West Stand, thus the stand became known as the 'Magnus Group West Stand'.
+In August 2021, the Magnus Group was announced as the new sponsors of the West Stand, thus the stand became known as the 'Magnus Group West Stand' until the agreement ended in 2023.

 In March 2022, the club applied for planning permission to install a large LED screen at the south-east corner of the pitch as well as improvements to the dug outs and adding a new access on the south-east corner.
-This will be 4.5m wide and will help with installing a new pitch surface as well as possible concerts during the off-season.
+Both of these additions were completed in time for the start of the 2022–23 season.
 Additionally, the club has purchased the land behind the Sir Alf Ramsey stand, the use of which is yet to be confirmed.
-The club also confirmed that the new pitch would be installed in the summer of 2023, in time for the start of the 2023/24 football season.
+A new hybrid pitch was also installed in the summer of 2023 in time for the start of the 2023–24 football season.
+Following the club's promotion to the Premier League in 2024, further improvements to the stadium were made to bring the stadium up to Premier League standards - these included new floodlight systems, changing rooms, media facilities, and executive boxes.

 Structure and facilities

-The pitch is surrounded by four all-seater stands, the Sir Bobby Robson Stand, the Cobbold Stand, the Sir Alf Ramsey Stand and the Magnus Group West Stand.
+The pitch is surrounded by four all-seater stands, the Sir Bobby Robson Stand, the Cobbold Stand, the Sir Alf Ramsey Stand and the West Stand.
 All stands are covered and are multi-tiered.

 Sir Bobby Robson Stand

 The Sir Bobby Robson Stand was completely rebuilt in 2001 following Portman Road's redevelopment and has a capacity of around 7,500.
 It is a two-tier cantilever stand which is divided into an adults-only lower tier "...traditionally for the 'hard core' Town fan..." and a mixed upper tier.
-It was previously known as simply the 'North Stand', but was renamed to its current name in 2009 following the death of former manager Bobby Robson.
+It was previously known as simply the North Stand but was renamed to its current name in 2009 following the death of former manager Bobby Robson.

 Cobbold Stand

-The Cobbold Stand was constructed in 1971, and was previously known as the Portman Stand.
+The Cobbold Stand was constructed in 1971 and was previously known as the Portman Stand.
 With two tiers and a cantilever roof, it is used to accommodate away fans, with an allocation of up to 3,000 seats per game and for family seating.
 It also contains a number of executive boxes as well as regular seating for home fans.